Imagawa Sadayo: Kyūshū Tandai (1371–1395)

 Sadayo's skill as a strategist was obvious, and he moved rapidly through northern Kyūshū with a great deal of success, bringing the region under his control by October 1372.
-This was an impressive achievement considering Prince Kanenaga had been fortifying his position in this region for more than a decade.
-Kanenaga was not defeated outright however, and went on the defensive, leading to a stalemate that lasted through to 1373, when Kanenaga's general, Kikuchi Takemitsu, died, leaving his military with no strong leader.
+This was an impressive achievement considering Prince Kaneyoshi had been fortifying his position in this region for more than a decade.
+Kaneyoshi was not defeated outright however, and went on the defensive, leading to a stalemate that lasted through to 1373, when Kaneyoshi's general, Kikuchi Takemitsu, died, leaving his military with no strong leader.
 Sadayo seized the opportunity and planned a final attack.

 Sadayo met with three of the most powerful families on Kyūshū to gain their support in the attack, those families being the Shimazu, the Ōtomo and the Shōni.
 Things seemed to be going well until Sadayo suspected the head of the Shoni family of treachery and had him killed at a drinking party.
 This outraged the Shimazu clan, who had originally been the ones to convince the Shōni to throw their lot in with Sadayo, and they returned to their province of Satsuma to raise a force against Sadayo.
-This gave Prince Kanenaga time to regroup, and he forced Sadayo back North, prompting Sadayo to request assistance from the Bakufu.
+This gave Prince Kaneyoshi time to regroup, and he forced Sadayo back North, prompting Sadayo to request assistance from the Bakufu.

 Sadayo took matters into his own hands, but was aided by his son Yoshinori and his younger brother Tadaaki.
-Sadayo continued to push the loyalists forces until their resistance ended with Prince Kanenaga's death in 1383.
+Sadayo continued to push the loyalists forces until their resistance ended with Prince Kaneyoshi's death in 1383.
 The death of Shimazu clan chieftain Ujihasa in 1385 also helped ease tensions between Sadayo and the Shimazu for a time.
-In 1377, Korean diplomat Jeong Mong-ju arrived in Japan with complaints about the raids of wokou - Japanese pirates striking from bases on Kyūshū and other southern isles of Japan.
+In 1377, Korean diplomat Chŏng Mong-ju arrived in Japan with complaints about the raids of wokou - Japanese pirates striking from bases on Kyūshū and other southern isles of Japan.
 Sadayo defeated many of the pirate bands and returned captured civilians and property to Korea.

 In 1395 both the Ōuchi and Ōtomo families conspired against Sadayo, informing the Bakufu that he was plotting against the shōgun, in a move that was likely an attempt to restore the post of constable to the family that had held it prior to Sadayo, the Shibukawa family.
 Sadayo was relieved of his post and returned to the capital.
 Sadayo had, in addition, acted fairly independently in his negotiations with the Shimazu, the Ōtomo and the Shōni, and also in negotiations with Korea about the wokou; this recall was prompted by all three causes being used against him by his enemies in the Shogun's court.